YutaroHayakawa/vale-bpf/README.md

-# VALE BPF Extention Module
+# VALE BPF Extension Module
-VALE-BPF module is an extention of VALE software switch.
+VALE-BPF module is an extension of VALE software switch.

 This module makes VALE possible to program with eBPF.